 Written by Charles Bedwell

 Important Note: We are in no way trying to make out that Jesus Christ is an angel on this page.
 Jesus is NOT an angel, He is a divine being and the Son of God the Father.
 Jesus is NOT a created being like the angels.
 What we are looking into here is a mere "TITLE" of our beloved Saviour.

 So could Michael the archangel in the Bible really be Jesus Christ?
 Think about it.
 Jesus is also called a 'Lamb'.
 Does that make Him a sheep?
 He is also called 'The Door'.
 Does that make Him a piece of wood?
 And He is also called a 'Lion'.
 Does that make Him a cat?
-Obviously the answer is no, because we know from John 8:58 that Jesus Christ is the great 'I AM'.
-The self existent deity who created the heaven and earth.
+Obviously the answer is no, because we know from John 8:58 that Jesus Christ is the great 'I AM', the divine Son of God who created the heaven and earth.
 So Jesus has many 'TITLES' that are applied to Him throughout the scriptures.
 Could 'Michael the Archangel' be one of them?
 We will find out here.

 A great place to start would be to define the word Angel.
 Looking in the Strong's Concordance, the word angel is translated as H4397 - mal'ak, which means messenger.
 Now knowing that "angel" itself actually means messenger, would it be appropriate for us to consider our Lord and Savior Jesus Christ also a "type" of 'messenger'?
 Hold that thought, and read the following scripture: